 I've sent Bitcoin Cash to my Bitcoin Address!

 Bitcoin (BTC) and Bitcoin Cash (BCH) are two separate currencies now.
-However, the addresses are identical in format, so it's very easy to accidently send BTC to BCH and vice versa.
+However, the addresses are identical in format, so it's very easy to accidentally send BTC to BCH and vice versa.
 If you do this by mistake, your transaction will show confirmations, but your funds will never appear in your wallet.
 However, don't worry!
 Your funds are safe and fully retrievable!

 As of Exodus version 1.39.1, we now include the ability to perform cross-chain sweeps automatically without having to manually import and export private keys.
 This method of recovery is preferable, as it ensures the safety of your private keys and significantly simplifies the process of reclaiming your "missing" assets.
 It is also a security risk to export your private keys, so we have developed this new, fully automated method.